linker3000/departures-board-CYD/README.md

   0x10000 firmware.bin
 ```

 The tool should automatically find the correct serial port.
 If it fails to, you can manually specify the correct port by adding *--port COMx* (replace *COMx* with your actual port, e.g. COM3, /dev/ttyUSB0, etc.).

-If using the pre-compiled esptool.exe version on windows, you will need to type the entire command on one line:
+If using the pre-compiled esptool.exe version on Windows, save the esptool.exe and the four firmware (.bin) files to the same directory.
+Open a command prompt (Windows Key + R, type cmd and press enter) and change to the directory you saved the files into.
+Now type the following command on one line and press enter:
 ```
 .\esptool --chip esp32 --baud 460800 write_flash -z 0x1000 bootloader.bin 0xe000 boot_app0.bin 0x8000 partitions.bin 0x10000 firmware.bin
 ```